Eagles Jordan Mailata Reacts To Potential Death Of Tush Push: 'It's Sad Day'

-Eagles Jordan Mailata Reacts To Potential Death Of Tush Push: "It's Sad Day"
+Eagles Jordan Mailata Reacts To Potential Death Of Tush Push: "It's A Sad Day"

 PHILADELPHIA – The tush push should’ve died on Jan.
 26 in the NFC Championship Game when Washington Commanders linebacker Frankie Luvu went flying over the Eagles’ offensive not once but twice, trying to jump the snap count on the world’s most infamous play from the 1-yard line.